helixyte/everest/docs/narr/application_design.rst

 ``commit`` operation at the end of a transaction, all modified root collections are written back to their corresponding representation files.

-Obviously, such a filesystem-based repository does not really perform well with complex data structures or with high data volumes.
-For this, we need to switch to a an ORM-based repository.

-:mod:`everest` uses xxx ``SQLAlchemy`` as ORM; what follows is a highly simplified account of what is needed to
+The filesystem-based repository does not perform well with complex or high volume data structures or in cases where several processes need to access the same persistency backend.
+In these situations, we need to switch to a an ORM-based repository. :mod:`everest` uses xxx ``SQLAlchemy`` as ORM.
+What follows is a highly simplified account of what is needed to instruct ``SQLAlchemy`` to persist the entities of an :mod:`everest` application; for an explanation of the terms and concepts used in this section, please refer to the excellent documentation on the ``SQLAlchemy`` web site.

-In a first step, we need to tell the ORM how we want to map our entity model attributes to the database
+In a first step, we need to initialize the ORM.
+The following ZCML declaration makes the ORM the default resource repository:

 .. code-block:: text